bartwc/SoftwareSystems/4-uml/README_and_REPORT.md

 ### Modelling Decisions
-1. The diagram models show cardinality such as control signals between the XRayController and XRayComponents, and data flow between the ImageProcessor and the Screen..
+1. The diagram models show cardinality such as control signals between the XRayController and XRayComponents, and data flow between the ImageProcessor and the Screen.
-2. The System class uses composition to indicate a strong ownership over Software and Hardware components, as shown by the filled diamond.
-This suggests that Software and Hardware exist as part of the System.
+2. By having "Software" as a parent class, common software attributes and methods such as software brand, name, and version are centralized.
+Subclasses can inherit these properties and avoid the need to define them separately in each class, ensuring consistency across different software components that are part of a larger system.
+Likewise for "Hardware" as a parent class.
+Furthermore, various components can have checksums to check compatibility with their parent class.
+This can be implemented as a mechanism to ensure that subclasses are compatible with the parent class's properties.
+A checksum could be a pre-calculated value based on certain class characteristics that need to match a corresponding value in the parent class.
+This can help identify issues where a subclass might not adhere to the expected structure or conventions defined by the parent class, acting as a form of integrity and compatibility check during development or deployment.
 3. The multiplicity "1..*" indicates that there can be one or many instances of Software and Hardware for each instance of System, supporting different configurations of Software and Hardware within the X-Ray System.
-4. The diagram shows generalisation relationships where Software is a parent class to Database, PedalMapper, ActionLogic, XRayController, and ImageProcessor.
-This implies that all these subclasses inherit common properties and behaviors from the Software class.
+4. The diagram shows generalization relationships where Software is a parent class to Database, PedalMapper, ActionLogic, XRayController, and ImageProcessor.
+This implies that all these subclasses inherit common properties and behaviours from the Software class.
 5. Similarly, Hardware is a generalized class for XRayComponents, Table, and Screen, which means these classes share common attributes of the Hardware class.
 6. The multiplicity between the Database and the XRayController as well as between the Database and the